taylordunn/hfx-bike-ridership/README.md

 ## Model tuning

-The ETL pipeline to extract the data, transform it, and load it into BigQuery, is currently scheduled to run on Sundays at midnight AST (or when I manually run it).
-New data in BigQuery triggers Cloud Run to automatically re-train the model.

-On the other hand, I decided to tune the XGBoost model locally instead of on GCP.
+Most of this project (including the ETL pipeline and model training) is automated, but I decided to tune the XGBoost model locally instead of on GCP.
 Tuning on my PC takes upwards of 10 minutes, even when running in parallel on a 6 core processor, so this was in the interest of keeping the project (relatively) free and avoiding any [expensive surprises](https://reddit.com/r/datascience/comments/tqe3y6/anyone_needs_ec2_instance/).

 The code and results of the tuning are in the `model/tune/` folder of